Gshack18/HoneyPotIST590/README.md

 A network security feature such as an IDS configured to detect and log such attacks Illustration of at least one attack against the honeypot that can be detected or logged in a way that captures information about the attack or the attacker

+>Features of MHN

+MHN is a Flask application that exposes an HTTP API that honeypots can use to:

+-It also allows system administrators to:
+-Download a deploy script
+-Connect and register
+-Download snort rules
+-Send intrusion detection logs

 >Which Honeypot(s) you deployed